Camrynbl/COVID-19-Info-For-Students-by-a-Student/stable-content-pages.md/Traditions.md

 ### Replant
 * Aggie Replant is unable to confirm if the event will proceed in 2020.
 Both applications for volunteers and site owners have been closed until further notice.

 For more information on Aggie Traditions, visit this [website](https://www.tamu.edu/traditions/).

+> *DISCLAIMER: This webpage is not created or maintained by any Texas A&M System departments or organizations.
+This website is created to provide resource information, not medical instruction or advice.
+Refer to list of national, state, and local resources for all COVID-19 information.*